Discrimination of vortex and pseudovortex beams with a triangular optical cavity: Conclusion

 \section{Conclusion}

 In summary, we have theoretically and experimentally demonstrated that a triangular cavity can effectively discriminate between vortex and pseudovortex beams.
 This is attributed to the inherent differences in their wavefront structures, in conjunction with the geometry of the triangular cavity, leading to distinct resonance peaks.
 These peaks can be identified and selectively tuned by adjusting the cavity length.
 The experimental data aligns closely with our theoretical predictions.

-These findings represent a significant advancement toward utilizing triangular cavities as efficient mode-sorting elements, with potential applications in the development of optical devices, such as communication systems.
+From an application perspective, we propose that such a cavity could serve as a sorter for ``camomile'' modes, which are the symmetric/antisymmetric components of a pure Laguerre-Gauss vortex.
+Additionally, a scheme using three triangular cavities could be employed to filter out pseudovortices in superposition with real vortices.
+These findings represent a step forward in using triangular cavities as efficient mode-sorting elements, with potential applications in the development of optical devices for communication systems.